hasanmoudud/geocompr/main.md

 The code above uses the function `st_centroid()` to convert one geometry type (polygon) to another (point).
 Here is not the place to explain how the function works (this is covered in Chapter \@ref(geometric-operations)).
-The point is that simple feature geometries can come in different forms, the topic of the next section.
+The point is that simple feature geometries can come in different forms, the topic of the next sections.

-### Simple feature classes {#sf-classes}

-This section shows how vector spatial classes are created.
-Before describing each geometry type that the **sf** package supports, it is worth taking a step back to understand the building blocks of `sf` objects.
-Section \@ref(intro-sf) shows how simple features are data frames, with special geometry columns.
-These spatial columns are often called `geom` or `geometry`: `world$geom` refers to the spatial element of the `world` object described above.
-These geometry columns are 'list columns' of class `sfc`.
-In turn, `sfc` objects are composed of one or more objects of class `sfg`: simple feature geometries.

-To understand how the spatial components of simple features work, it is vital to understand simple feature geometries.
-For this reason we cover each currently supported `sfg` type in the next subsections before moving on to describe how these can be combined to form `sfc` and eventually full `sf` objects.

-#### Simple feature geometry types {#geometry}
+### Simple feature geometry types {#geometry}

 <!-- This section demonstrates how the full range of geometry types supported by the **sf** package can be created, combined and plotted. -->
 Geometries are the basic building blocks of simple features.